iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 - Right section: The right section contains information that is applicable across all the versions of the model.
 In particular, it displays
   - the assigned stages for the different versions, and
-  - the history of all version registration and promotion actions.
+  - the history of all version registration and stage assignment actions.

 ## Model columns in the project’s experiment table: